scalecube/socketio/README.md

   The HTTP header name which is used as a session remote address.
 It is a workaround related to case when Load Balancer modify client address with its address.
 This header is supposed to be set by Load Balancer.
 If it is set to `null` then this header is not used.
 Default value is `null`.

+- *epollEnabled*

+  Flag which defines if Linux native [epoll](https://en.wikipedia.org/wiki/Epoll) transport will be used if available.
+Default is `true`.

 ## Bugs and Feedback